mozilla-services/docs/source/keyexchange/user-flow.rst

    this message if the other side's previous message is still in the channel.
    This is to prevent double PUTs during retries.
-If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded it's next message.
-So just consider the 412 to be a 200.
+If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded its next message.
+   In this instance, the client can effectively consider the 412 to be a 200.

-   **New in v3:** Desktop must include the If-Match header to ensure the session hasn't been deleted yet (e.g. due to a timeout) or tampered with in the mean time.
+   **New in v3:** Desktop must include the If-Match header to ensure the session hasn't been deleted yet (e.g., due to a timeout) or tampered with in the meantime.

    ::